 As YouTube continues to grow and new people join the network, the opportunities to make money and earn a side income, or even a good living, off of YouTube are also on the rise.
-To take advantage of this growth, I’m going to share with you 9 ways to make money on YouTube in 2020.
+To take advantage of this growth, I’m going to share with you the best ways how to make money on YouTube in 2021.

-These are 9 of the best ways to make money on YouTube and they’re not niched specific.
+These are 9 of the best money-making methods on YouTube and they’re not niched specific.
 This means that regardless of what your YouTube videos are about, you’ll be able to utilize most of these channels to earn an income and reach new goals.

 The best way to monetize a YouTube channel is to diversify your income sources, which means utilizing more than just one of these ways to make money on YouTube.